 The Reward for Enduring Suffering.

 Only those who are willing to undergo suffering will inherit the kingdom of heaven.
-They alone will be living in the coming kingdom of heaven in the future in the presence of the Father, Son, and the Spirit and worshiping them as a result of their having their sins washed away through the blood of Christ.
+They alone will be living in the coming kingdom of heaven in the future in the presence of the Father, Son, and the Spirit and worshiping them due to their having their sins washed away through the blood of Christ.
 That’s the reward!
 They are indeed the “blessed” [Matt 5:10] ones.
 They are the ones on whom God’s approval and his favor rest!

 And to encourage us to pursue this reward, Jesus went to add in the last part of Matthew 5:12, “for in the same way they persecuted the prophets who were before you.”
 Stated differently, this has always been the pattern for God’s people, even in the Old Testament.
 From Abel, who was persecuted by his very own brother Cain, God’s people have always been persecuted, including the prophets who spoke God’s truth.